diosvo/self-study/python/README.md

 - Lists

-  - Like dynamic sized arrays.
+  - Like dynamically sized arrays.
   - Need NOT be homogeneous.

 - Tuples